-CPTG 323 Computer Informatics (4): Techniques for storage and manipulation of data sets.
+CPTG 323 Data Science (4): Techniques for storage and manipulation of data sets.
 Topics include data query languages, Unix shell and scripting languages, statistical computing, and the use of programming languages such as Perl, Python and R. Offered alternate years.
-Prerequisite: CPTG 121
+Cross-listed as BIOL 323.
+Prerequisite: CPTG 121 or consent of instructor